Thiazide: Hypertension

 Clinical practice guidelines regarding the use of thiazides vary by geographic region.
 Guidelines in the United States recommend thiazides as a first-line treatment for hypertension (JNC VIII).
 A systematic review by the Cochrane Collaboration specifically recommended that low-dose thiazides be used as the initial pharmacological therapy for high blood pressure.
 Low-dose thiazides are more effective at treating hypertension than beta blockers and are similar to angiotensin-converting enzyme (ACE) inhibitors.
 Thiazides are a recommended treatment for hypertension in Europe (ESC/ESH).
-However, the UK National Institute for Health and Clinical Excellence recommends ACE inhibitor and calcium channel blockers for first-line treatment of hypertension in adults (CG127).
 Thiazides should be considered as initial treatment if the patient has a high risk of developing heart failure.
 Thiazides have also been replaced by ACE inhibitors in Australia due to the association between thaizide use and increased risk of developing diabetes mellitus type 2.

 Diabetes insipidus

 Thiazides can be used to paradoxically decrease urine flow in people with nephrogenic diabetes insipidus.
 Thiazides may also be useful in treating hyponatremia (low blood sodium) in infants with central diabetes insipidus.